fbpx

 FF Bau is a large workhorse family of sans serif typefaces drawn in the “Grotesk” genre.
 Christian Schwartz is its designer, working under the inspiration of Grotesk types cast by the Schelter & Giesecke foundry in Leipzig.
 Schelter & Giesecke sold these popular Grotesks for many decades; they were first introduced around 1880.
 When the Bauhaus moved nearby in Dessau in the mid-1920s, these faces were chosen as the main selection in their printing shop, and the vast majority of their classic experiments in asymmetrical typography featured them prominently.

-Designing for our City
+Designing for our city

 Working as the exhibition brand and visual design partner agency, Workhorse helped the library curate activist and cultural narratives using stories, artifacts, and ephemera from the library's expansive special collections.

-Artifacts
+Artifacts and ephemera

 Workhorse worked with library staff to curate photography, news clippings, rally fliers, and letters that properly tell the story of the ties that bind Martin Luther King, DC, and the fight for justice.